‘Creed III’ Actor Jonathan Majors Arrested On Assault Charges

 The site reports that police were called after Majors and a woman got into a dispute and he reportedly attacked the alleged victim.
-The relationship with the woman is unknown at this time
+According to TMZ, police were told that the alleged victim is Majors’ girlfriend.

 The woman suffered minor injuries including a cut near her ear, redness, and marks on her face.
 She was taken to a nearby hospital.